How to build an Angular image viewer

 - Dedicated support from engineers to speed up integration

-Example of Our Angular Image Viewer
+Example of our Angular image viewer

 To see our image viewer in action, upload a JPG, PNG, or TIFF file by selecting Choose Example > Open Document.
-Once your image is displayed in the viewer, you can try drawing freehand, adding a note, or applying a crop or an e-signature.
+Once your image is displayed in the viewer, you can try drawing freehand, adding a note, or applying a crop or an eSignature.

-Requirements to Get Started
+Requirements to get started

 To get started, you’ll need:

-A package manager for installing the Angular command-line interface (CLI) and importing packages.
-You can use npm or Yarn.
+- A package manager for installing the Angular command-line interface (CLI) and importing packages.
+You can use npm(opens in a new tab) or Yarn(opens in a new tab).

-💡 Tip: When you install Node.js,
+When you install Node.js, npm

 is installed by default.